 The evaluator assessed the configuration deviations identified during his analysis of developer test cases and test approach and concluded that the configuration tested by the developer was consistent with the evaluated configuration of the TOE.
-When performing his independent tests, the evaluator deliberately invalidated the configuration requirements in order to observe the behaviour of the TOE, which he also considered a valid and acceptable approach.
-At any time during his testing, the evaluator considered the TOE to be in its evaluated configuration.

 7.2.
 Developer Testing

 For security-specific testing the evaluator identified the following developer testing effort: